-Mr. Kamin received an M.B.A. in real estate finance from the Wharton School at the University of Pennsylvania and a B.A. cum laude from Harvard University.
+Mr. Kamin received an M.B.A. in real estate finance from the Wharton School at the University of Pennsylvania and a B.A.
+Cum Laude from Harvard University.

-Evelyn Makarewicz joined Wheelock Street Capital in 2011.
+Evelyn Makarewicz joined Wheelock in 2011.
 At Wheelock, Ms. Makarewicz has been primarily focused on fund level management which includes financial reporting, asset valuation, tax, operations, risk management, liquidity management and investor relations.
 She is also dedicated to the oversight of financial reporting and accounting for the residential land platform.

 Prior to joining Wheelock, Ms. Makarewicz was an auditor in the real estate group of PricewaterhouseCoopers.
 She received a B.S.B.A. from Boston University, where she graduated Summa Cum Laude.
-She is a Certified Public Accountant and a member of the AICP
+She is a Certified Public Accountant and a member of the AICPA.

 Prior to joining Wheelock, Mrs. DeVito was an auditor at PricewaterhouseCoopers.
 She received a B.S. from Marist College, where she graduated Cum Laude and is a Certified Public Accountant.